preservim/vim-lexical/README.markdown

 let g:lexical#dictionary = ['/usr/share/dict/words',]
 ```

-Note that you can specify multiple dictionaries in the list.
+* You can specify multiple paths to dictionaries in the list.

-You can override this default during initialization.
-See thesaurus example
+* An explicit setting will override your globally-defined `dictionary`
-above.
+  setting, but only for the buffers initialized with `lexical#init()`.

 ## Commands

-Vim has many default key mappings for spell-checking and completion.
+Vim offers many standard key mappings for spell-checking and completion.

 ### Spell-check commands